dedoc/demo-scramble-pro/README.md

 Cally's source: https://github.com/dedoc/demo-scramble-pro

-For every documented endpoint you'll find the link to the source file on GitHub in the endpoint's description.
-This is done, so you can quickly find and see the source code for any endpoint.
+For every documented endpoint and schema you'll find the link to the file on GitHub in the description, so you can quickly check the source.

 ## Authentication